analysiscenter/batchflow/README.md

 full_data = ds.FullDataset(data=scan_augm, target=labels_processing)
 ```
 And again, nothing has been executed or loaded yet.
-You don't have to waste CPU or GPU cycles unless you need the processed data.
+You don't have to waste CPU, GPU or IO cycles unless you need the processed data.

-Before training you might want to split the dataset into train / test / validation subsets.
+Before training you can split the dataset into train / test / validation subsets.
 ```python
 full_data.cv_split([0.7, 0.2])
 ```